etherealsheep/salento_sole_mare_vento/README.md

 The page is divided in four sections listed in the navigation bar.

 ### *Navbar*
-t is positioned at the top of the page.
+It is positioned at the top of the page.
 The header image is bright and to keep it more visible, I opted for the orange backround of the navigation bar that was not extended to the full length of the page.

 ### *Home*
 In this section, I provide the definition of Salento, which is not a real region in Italy and a tourist could be confused.